damianhakert/damianhakert.github.io/source/_posts/2015-11-09-gitlab-dot-com-migration-to-azure.markdown

 - We are [hiring](https://about.gitlab.com/jobs/) DevOps engineers, service engineers, and developers to help us build GitLab and improve the performance of GitLab.com
 - We have also moved issue discussions involving GitLab operations to our [public operations issue tracker](https://gitlab.com/gitlab-com/operations/issues/) for the community to pitch in.

+**9. Conclusion **
+Despite Azure not being as reliable as our previous AWS setup, **we own our own availability**.
+The following are some of the mistakes we made prior to the migration that acted as a precursor of our troubles:

+- We didn't allow enough time to study the documentation
+- We didn't interview other companies about their experiences
+- We didn't have our setup reviewed by Azure experts
+- We didn't set up the support account before moving
+- We didn't run a staging environment

+We are however dedicated to ensuring that GitLab.com is fast and stable and are apologetic for the recent troubles our users have had to go through.